Service resilience

 • Microsoft Graph notification subscription and relay service

 License validation and product configuration are both one-off actions performed when a user signs in for the first time to map their drives.
 As such, an outage would have to coincide with this exact moment for there to be an issue.
-If it does, the user would experience a temporary delay in their ability to access their mapped drives.
-OneDrive, SharePoint Online and Teams would all remain accessible via a browser, but the affected user's mapped drives will not appear until our cloud services are back online.
+If it occurs, the user will experience a temporary delay in accessing their mapped drives.
+OneDrive, SharePoint Online and Teams will all remain accessible via a browser; however, the affected user's mapped drives will not appear until our cloud services are back online.
 Drive mapping would not be affected if our cloud services experienced an outage while you or your users were already signed on.